-The Collateral Administrator Kah Capital Collateral Admin 1, LLC (the "Collateral Administrator")
+The Collateral Administrator Hypotheca Capital, LLC (the "Collateral Administrator") will:

-will: (a) review alleged Material Breaches, Collateral Deficiencies and Existing Liens, and issue Notices of Breach or Indemnification to the Seller in accordance with the Pooling and Servicing Agreement; (b) use commercially reasonable efforts to work with the Seller and Servicer to cure any Material Breaches, Collateral Deficiencies and Existing Liens; (c) direct or provide consent to the sale of any Seriously Delinquent Mortgage Loans by the Servicer pursuant to its exercise of the Loan Sale Right; (d) monitor the Servicer's servicing of the Mortgage Loans; (e) consent, withhold consent or waive the right to consent with respect to certain servicing matters related to the Mortgage Loans and any REO properties, including (i) the strategy for implementing foreclosure alternatives; (ii) the administration of the defaulted Mortgage Loans; (iii) property valuations; (iv) the sale of any REO properties; and (v) litigation settlement offers; (f) if the Initial Retained Certificateholder is the Majority Representative, have the right to terminate the Servicer without cause and engage a successor servicer in accordance with the Pooling and Servicing Agreement; and (g) to the extent not set forth above, take such actions as the Collateral Administrator believes are necessary and reasonable or appropriate in furtherance of clauses (a) through (f) above, subject to the provisions of the Pooling and Servicing Agreement, and subject to the approval and consent of the Guarantor, where required.
+(a) review alleged Material Breaches, Collateral Deficiencies and

+Existing Liens, and issue Notices of Breach or Indemnification to the Seller in accordance with the Pooling and Servicing Agreement; (b) use commercially reasonable efforts to work with the Seller and Servicer to cure any Material Breaches, Collateral Deficiencies and Existing Liens; (c) direct or provide consent to the sale of any Seriously Delinquent Mortgage Loans by the Servicer pursuant to its exercise of the Loan Sale Right; (d) have the right to monitor the Servicer's servicing of the Mortgage Loans; (e) consent, withhold consent or waive the right to consent with respect to certain servicing matters related to the Mortgage Loans and any REO properties, including (i) the strategy for implementing foreclosure alternatives; (ii) the administration of the defaulted Mortgage Loans; (iii) property valuations; (iv) the sale of any REO properties; and (v) litigation settlement offers; (f) if the Initial Retained Certificateholder is the Majority Representative, have the right to terminate the Servicer without cause and engage a successor servicer in accordance with the Pooling and Servicing Agreement; and (g) to the extent not set forth above, take such actions as the Collateral Administrator believes are necessary and reasonable or appropriate in furtherance of clauses (a) through (f) above, subject to the provisions of the Pooling and Servicing Agreement, and subject to the approval and consent of the Guarantor, where required.
 The Collateral Administrator will act in accordance with the best interests of the holders of the Certificates and, if applicable, the accepted servicing practices, including the terms of the Pooling and Servicing Agreement.
+The Collateral Administrator may resign or be terminated in accordance with the Pooling and Servicing Agreement.